Orange-eat97/tp/docs/UserGuide.md

 ### Copying data via Clipboard button

-For each entry in the display list, users can copy and paste details like Phone, Email and Address using the clipboard button that appears on hover.
+For each entry in the display list, CareLink helps you quickly copy and paste details like Phone, Email and Address.

-**📘 Examples:**
+**Examples:**
 * Copying details from the display list <br>
 ![Example of copying](images/ClipboardButtonScreenshot.png)
-Hovering your mouse over the attribute you want to copy, reveals the Clipboard button that allows copying the data.
+Hover your mouse over the attribute you want to copy to reveal the 📋 button that allows copying the data.

 <br><br>